jingelrpg/coc-vft/README.md

   his wife and all his children to the war.
 * Very skilled and telented in various handcrafts, able to repair virtually any machine.
-* Drinks too much alcohol to drown his torturing emotions about the losses of all the loved ones in his life.
 * Wants to find out what's going on in the Torpedownia sea platform after being told about voices of the stolen young poeple can be heard from there at night.